philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 ![vivaldi_2J3S0446jt.png](file:///C:%5CUsers%5Cphili%5CDocuments%5CShareX%5CScreenshots%5C2022-03%5Cvivaldi_2J3S0446jt.png)

 You see what's going on here, right?
-The tweeter is mocking those who assertively espouse opinions on Twitter without institutional backing for those opinions.
+The tweeter is mocking those who confidently espouse opinions on Twitter without institutional backing for those opinions.

-It's a simplification of a more complex problem:
+This is a simplification of a more complex problem:

 1: Deep genuine experts really don't want their expertise undermined by folks farming likes and shares on social media platforms.

 2: It is actually possible to mis-use tools we don't have the proper training to master, and that mis-use can lead to harm.

+So @TK:handle of twitter poster is -- in their own cartoonish like-farming way -- acting in defense of the honor and place of real expertise.
+This is a big part of the cultural backdrop we consider when we think about small-scale research.

 If I buy a $5000 vintage Martin guitar to play 3-chord songs on the weekend, nobody's really been harmed by my usage of this tool, it's just that the tool's potential is utterly wasted on my lack of ability to play it well.
 If my wife complains of abdominal pain and I try to remove her appendix with a $5 X-acto knife, I'm mis-using a tool in a way that almost certainly *will* harm her.